 Symptoms that the common cold and flu share may include:

-Causes and Risk Factors of Cold and Flu
+Causes and Risk Factors of Colds and the Flu

 The flu is caused by influenza viruses, but many distinct viruses (most commonly rhinoviruses) can cause a cold.

-Certain populations are more susceptible to getting a cold or the flu, including the very young, older adults, and people with a compromised immune system.
+Certain groups of people are more susceptible to complications from getting a cold or the flu, including the very young, older adults, and people with a compromised immune system.

 Factors that can increase your risk of becoming infected include: